British Hong Kong: Government

-Hong Kong was a Crown colony of the United Kingdom and maintained an administration roughly modelled after the Westminster system.
-The Letters Patent formed the constitutional basis of the colonial government and the Royal Instructions detailed how the territory should be governed and organised.
+Hong Kong was a dependent territory of the United Kingdom and maintained an administration roughly modelled after the Westminster system.
+The Hong Kong Letters Patent 1917 formed the constitutional basis of the colonial government and the Hong Kong Royal Instructions 1917 detailed how the territory should be governed and organised.

-The Governor was the head of government and appointed by the British monarch to serve as the representative of the Crown in the colony.
+The Governor of Hong Kong was the head of government and appointed by the British monarch to serve as the representative of the Crown in the colony.
 Executive power was highly concentrated with the Governor, who himself appointed almost all members of the Legislative Council and Executive Council and also served as President of both chambers.
 The British government provided oversight for the colonial government; the Foreign Secretary formally approved any additions to the Legislative and Executive Councils and the Sovereign held sole authority to amend the Letters Patent and Royal Instructions.

 The Executive Council determined administrative policy changes and considered primary legislation before passing it to the Legislative Council for approval.
 This advisory body also itself issued secondary legislation under a limited set of colonial ordinances.
 The Legislative Council debated proposed legislation and was responsible for the appropriation of public funds.
 This chamber was reformed in the last years of colonial rule to introduce more democratic representation.
 Indirectly elected functional constituency seats were introduced in 1985 and popularly elected geographical constituency seats in 1991.
 Further electoral reform in 1994 effectively made the legislature broadly representative.
 The administrative Civil Service was led by the Colonial Secretary (later Chief Secretary), who was deputy to the Governor.